* Saudi Arabia raises prices for its light crude

 OPEC shipped an average of 26.4 million bpd in the last three months of 2016.

-Despite this, Brent futures are still nearly 8 percent below their level on May 25, when OPEC announced it would extend its production cut into 2018.
+Despite this, Brent futures are still more than 8 percent below their level on May 25, when OPEC announced it would extend its production cut into 2018.

 That's because crude production in the United States , which is not participating in the cuts, has jumped by over 10 percent since mid-2016 to 9.34 million bpd, close to levels by top producers Saudi Arabia and Russia.